-- After switching to a different program (for example started out in office technology and switched to pharmacy)
+- After switching to a different program (for example, if you started out in office technology and switched to pharmacy)

-- Even with approval from the DSO, a student must obtain separate work authorization from CIS.
+- n with approval from the DSO, a student must obtain separate work authorization from USCIS.

-- Cannot begin work until have valid EAD which can take up to 3 months
+- A student cannot begin work until they have a valid EAD, which can take up to three months

 - Transcript, original I-20 for self and dependents

 - Post-completion OPT is for full-time employment only and must be applied for within 90 days before completion of the course requirements.
-APPLICATION MUST BE RECEIVED BEFORE LAST DAY OF SCHOOL.
+The application must be received before the last day of school.

-- Remember, you are asking CIS for a benefit so the burden is on you to comply with documentary requirements
+- Remember, you are asking USCIS for a benefit, so the burden is on you to comply with documentary requirements.

 - Transfer to another school automatically terminates authorization of practical training employment.

-- Severe Economic Hardship: After the first academic year, if a student can demonstrate that a 'severe economic hardship' was caused by unforeseen circumstances beyond her/his control, it may be possible to obtain work authorization.
+- Severe economic hardship: After the first academic year, if a student can demonstrate that a “severe economic hardship” was caused by unforeseen circumstances beyond their control, it may be possible to obtain work authorization.
 To qualify for off-campus work, the student must pursue a full course of study (12 credit hours) and be in good standing with the college or university.
-During the semester s/he is permitted to work up to 20 hours per week.
-During the summer and holidays the student may pursue full-time, temporary employment.
-Severe economic hardship is decided on a case-by -case basis.
+During the semester, they are permitted to work up to 20 hours per week.
+During the summer and holidays, the student may pursue full-time, temporary employment.
+Severe economic hardship is decided on a case-by-case basis.
 The more documentation that can be provided, the better.
 An example of severe economic hardship is if the financial support program that is sponsoring the student becomes defunct or the family member that has provided the financial backing is no longer able to provide the support offered.

-- Once the DOL approves the Form ETA 9089, the employer files an immigrant visa petition on Form I-140 on behalf of the foreign national with U.S. Citizenship and Immigration Services (USCIS).
+- Once the DOL approves the ETA Form 9089, the employer files an immigrant visa petition on Form I-140 on behalf of the foreign national with USCIS.
 This alone does not grant any status to the foreign national.
-Only when USCIS approves the I-140 petition and the priority date of the petition is current can the foreign national apply for an immigrant visa at a consulate abroad, or for Adjustment of Status (AOS) in the alien in the U.S.
+Only when USCIS approves the I-140 petition and the priority date of the petition is current can the foreign national apply for an immigrant visa at a consulate abroad or for AOS in the U.S.